unahouExosite/docs/portals/README.md

 ##### Response

-* `204 No Content`: Returned if the domain widget is deleted successfully.
+* `204 No Content`: Returned if the domain widget was deleted successfully.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission to delete the domain widget.
+    * Returned if the caller does not have permission to delete the domain widget.
 * `404 Not Found`: Returned if the widget script id is invalid.

 ##### Example